 - Subject withdrawal of consent

 - Study termination by sponsor

 - Lost to follow-up

-- Completion of all study assessments

 - Positive for COVID-19

 Subjects may voluntarily withdraw consent from the study at any time.
-The subject who discontinues from the study before Day 29 may be replaced.
+A subject who discontinues from the study before Day 29 may be replaced.